skolenik/svyset_manifesto/README.md

 **Rubrics**:

-1. **Can a survey statistician easily figure out how to declare the complex sampling features to survey analysis software for design-based analysis?** Yes.
+1. **Can a survey statistician figure out from the documentation how to set the data up for correct estimation?**
+Yes.
 Electronic documents like
 [Example 1: Variance Estimates for Percentages](https://www.cdc.gov/nchs/data/nsfg/NSFG_2013_2015_VarEst_Ex1.pdf)
 linked from the [documentation page](https://www.cdc.gov/nchs/nsfg/nsfg_2013_2015_puf.htm) under *Variance estimation* subtitle make it very easy for survey statisticians and applied researchers alike to correctly declare complex sampling features to survey analysis software for design-based analyses.

-2. **Can an applied researcher easily figure out how to declare the complex sampling features to survey analysis software for design-based analysis?** Yes.
+2. **Can an applied researcher figure out from the documentation how to set the data up for correct estimation?**
+Yes.
 See above.

 **3. Is everything that the data user needs to know about the complex sampling contained in one place?**
 Yes, although very little (if anything) is said about the actual complex sample design.